-Like most women, I used to think periods were gross.
+Like a lot of women, I used to think periods were gross.
 Dirty.
 Embarrassing.
 Shameful.
 I hated getting it, and I hated anyone knowing I was on it.

 Back when I was in high school, I would channel my inner ninja to make sure no one got wise to my ‘condition’:

-Hiding tampons in my bra on sports day because our cute little netball skirts didn’t have pockets.
+- Hiding tampons in my bra on sports day because our cute little skirts didn’t have pockets.
 All the while praying they didn’t fall out.
 Which of course they did.
 Many times.

 But worst of all was the idea of period sex.
 (Or should I say not-a-chance-in-hell sex.)